celo-org/docs/docs/learn/evm-compatible-tooling.md

   - [elm-ethereum](https://github.com/cmditch/elm-ethereum)
   - [purescript-web3](https://github.com/f-o-a-m/purescript-web3)
 - [ChainAbstractionLayer](https://github.com/liquality/chainabstractionlayer) - Communicate with different blockchains (including Ethereum) using a single interface.
-- [Delphereum](https://github.com/svanas/delphereum) - a Delphi interface to the Ethereum blockchain that allows for development of native dApps for Windows, macOS, iOS, and Android.
+- [Delphereum](https://github.com/svanas/delphereum) - a Delphi interface to the Ethereum blockchain that allows for the development of native dApps for Windows, macOS, iOS, and Android.
 - [Torus](https://tor.us/) - Open-sourced SDK to build dapps with a seamless onboarding UX
 - [Fortmatic](https://fortmatic.com/) - A simple to use SDK to build web3 dApps without extensions or downloads.
 - [Portis](https://portis.io/) - A non-custodial wallet with an SDK that enables easy interaction with DApps without installing anything.
 - [create-eth-app](https://github.com/paulrberg/create-eth-app) - Create Ethereum-powered front-end apps with one command.
-- [Scaffold-ETH](https://github.com/austintgriffith/scaffold-eth) - Beginner friendly forkable github for getting started building smart contracts.
+- [Scaffold-ETH](https://github.com/austintgriffith/scaffold-eth) - Beginner friendly forkable GitHub for getting started building smart contracts.
 - [Notify.js](https://blocknative.com/notify) - Deliver real-time notifications to your users.
 With built-in support for Speed-Ups and Cancels, Blocknative Notify.js helps users transact with confidence.
 Notify.js is easy to integrate and quick to customize.

 ### Backend Ethereum APIs